alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

   url: /topic/business-and-self-employed/importing.html
 ---

-To lawfully import weapons and ammunition into the UK you must hold:
+To import weapons and ammunition into the UK you must hold:

 - the relevant import licence or certificate
 - Home Office permission for handguns, pistols, revolvers and automatic or semi-automatic firearms